jan-kasi/school-notes/notes/01 Intro.md

 - Largest point of satire
 - teaches Candide and Cunengode, brainswashing them into optimism and leaving them unprepared Paguette
-- has a brief affair with Pangloss/Candide (?) and gives him syphilus
+- has a brief affair with Pangloss/Candide (?) and gives him syphilis
 - he justifies this with optimism

 ## Key themes
-- critique of "useless philosophy": the overly abstanct/non-applicable
+- critique of "useless philosophy": the overly abstract/non-applicable
 - optimism
-- (organised) religion, political authority and hypocricy: critique of catholic church beginning to be popular in intellectual circles
+- (organised) religion, political authority and hypocrisy: critique of catholic church beginning to be popular in intellectual circles
 - morality and wealth
 - the Enlightenment: critical of traditional social institutions, other philosophers, etc.